Academic Integrity at Baruch College: Summary for Faculty

 - If you use blue books, hand out only as many as needed and be sure to collect extras.
 (Students have been known to take extras home and write in them as preparation for other exams.)

-- If you use blue books, mark your them inconspicuously (perhaps numbered on the back) so that a student will not be graded on work in a blue book he or she brought to the exam.
+- If you use blue books, mark yours inconspicuously (perhaps with numbers on the back) so that a student will not be graded on work in a blue book he or she prepared and brought to the exam.

 Discouraging plagiarism (also see Plagiarism webpage)